2025-ilaria/project-/llm-prompts.md

 -**Overall**: ChatGPT’s approach is historical and factual, whereas Gemini’s is narrative and culturally rich.

 5️⃣ **Missing information: Type of architecture**

 Property dc: type

-Using a few-shot prompting technique, I asked both ChatGPT and Gemini which would be the best description under the property dc:type,  considering the example of Teatro comunale di Bologna
+Using a few-shot prompting technique, we asked both ChatGPT and Gemini which would be the best description under the property dc:type,  considering the example of Teatro comunale di Bologna

 ### [ChatGPT](https://chat.openai.com/)